21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Alternative: Mixpanel, Firebase.

-The marketing conversion race has a winding road of digital loops and surprising twists, between which you have to make in-time strategy maneuvers.
-Moreover, you should know what exact moves lead your marketing team to champagne.
+The marketing conversion race has a winding road of digital loops and surprising twists, between which you must make in-time strategy maneuvers.
+Moreover, you should know what exact moves lead your marketing to champagne.

 Otherwise, forget about real ROI and continue investing in underperforming marketing channels.

-Why it’s useful: LeanData collects data from all of your channels and CRM software to understand which one brings more leads.
-With high customization of the attribution models according to the business-specific, you can get more clear and specific info about the digital journey of your customer.
+Why it’s useful: LeanData collects data from all your platforms and CRM software to understand which brings more leads.
+With high customization of the attribution models according to the business-specific, you can get more clear and specific info about your customer’s digital journey.

 Price: $7 995 per year.